What are your strengths?

 They have to be careful not to be confrontational, opinionated and to impose their views without consultation.

-See our page on leadership skills for more on this.
+See our page on leadership skills for more about this.

 Conscientious individuals have strong self control.
 They are responsible, diligent and usually somewhat cautious and slow to act.